TsingZ0/HtFLlib/README.md

 **Note**: you may need to manually clean checkpoint files in the `temp/` folder via `system/clean_temp_files.py` if your program crashes accidentally.
 You can also set a checkpoint folder by yourself to prevent automatic deletion using the `-sfn` argument in the command line.

 ## Data-free algorithms with code (updating)
+Here, "data-free" refers to the absence of any additional dataset on the server.

 - **Local** — Each client trains its model locally without federation.
 - **FedDistill** — [Federated Knowledge Distillation](https://www.cambridge.org/core/books/abs/machine-learning-and-wireless-communications/federated-knowledge-distillation/F679266F85493319EB83635D2B17C2BD#access-block) *2020*
 - **FML** — [Federated Mutual Learning](https://arxiv.org/abs/2006.16765) *2020*